SheenaNnam/web102_prework/README.md

 Submitted by: Sheena Nnam

-**Name of your app** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+Sheena's Awesome Site is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

 Time spent: 5 hours spent in total